ionic-team/ionic-docs/src/pages/developing/ios.md

 ### Viewing Native Logs

-If running with Xcode, native logs can be found in in the Xcode **Console**.
+If running with Xcode, native logs can be found in the Xcode **Console**.

 > If the **Console** is hidden, enable it in **View** &raquo; **Debug Area** &raquo; **Activate Console**.